CHELSEA FOOTBALL CLUB - HOME OF THE SEAGULLS

 Charlie retired after that and, like so many other players of the time, turned to umpiring.

-Originally from Warrnambool, Charlie was a boxer and all-round athlete.
+Charlie was a boxer and all-round athlete.
 In junior cricket, he took all 10 wickets for 31 runs while playing for the Adelaide Young Men Second XI against the Cambridge XI in 1886.
+In 1888 he and another Norwood footballer, George Donnithorne, played for the Willyamas in Broken Hill under the captaincy of Albert Tomlin.

 << Back